flare-foundation/flare-tx-verifier/README.md

 # Flare: Transaction verification tool

-The repository contains a tool for verification of transactions on Flare and Songbird networks, as well as on Coston and Coston2 test networks, prior to their signing.
+The repository contains a command line interface tool for verification of transactions on Flare and Songbird networks, as well as on Coston and Coston2 test networks, prior to their signing.

-This tool addresses two main problems when signing transactions:
+This tool mitigates the main challenges encountered during transaction signing:
-1. The possibility that someone changed the transaction sent to the wallet without the user's knowledge.
+1. Unauthorized alterations to the transaction without user's knowledge before sending it to the wallet.
-2. The so-called blind signing (i.e., without seeing the content or parameters of the transaction).
+2. The absence of visibility into the transaction's content or parameters during the signing process (i.e., blind signing).
+3. Uncertainty regarding the origin of the called contract, specifically whether it was published by Flare.

 ## Installation